andrewjohngilbert/andrewjohngilbert.github.io/index.md

 # PhD Students
 I'm always looking for good PhD candidates, but normally, when I have funding available, it is for UK students.
-This is sometimes due to restrictions on the funding but more often than not more to do with the difference between home and overseas fees.
-However, if you are an exceptional candidate, then drop me an email.
-I am happy to work with high calibre candidates to obtain scholarships either internally or from external funders such as the China Scholarship Council or the Commonwealth Scholarship Council.
+This is sometimes due to restrictions on the funding, but more often than not, it has more to do with the difference between home and overseas fees.
+However, if you are an exceptional candidate, email me.
+I am happy to work with high-calibre candidates to obtain scholarships either internally or from external funders such as the China Scholarship Council or the Commonwealth Scholarship Council.

 ## Current PhD Students

 - Adrienne Deganutti - Long Term Video Captioning 2023
-- Xu Dong - Group Activity recognition in Video 2023
+- Xu Dong - Group Activity Recognition in Video 2023
-- Mona Ahmadian - Self Supervised Audio Visual Video Understanding 2022
+- Mona Ahmadian - Self-Supervised Audio Visual Video Understanding 2022
 - [Soon Yau](https://www.linkedin.com/in/soonyau/) - Text to Storyboard generation - 2021
 - Kar Balan - Decentralized virtual content Understanding for Blockchain- 2021
 - Katharina Botel-Azzinnaro - Real stories through faked media: Non-fiction in AI-generated environments 2021
-- [Dan Ruta](https://danruta.co.uk/) - Exploring and understanding fine grained style - 2019
+- [Dan Ruta](https://danruta.co.uk/) - Exploring and understanding fine-grained style - 2019
-- [Ed Fish](https://ed-fish.github.io/) - Film Trailer Genre Understanding and exploration - 2019
+- [Ed Fish](https://ed-fish.github.io/) - Film Trailer Genre Understanding and Exploration - 2019
 - Tony Orme - Temporal Prediction of IP packets in network switches - 2019 ​- Rob Penhaligon  - 2019